A GAMP® Approach to Data Integrity, Electronic Records and Signatures, and Operation of GxP Computerized Systems (T50)

 - Relevant regulatory observations

-- Recent regulatory Guidance on Data Integrity
+- Current regulatory Guidance on Data Integrity (emphasizing MHRA and FDA)

 - The need for Data integrity throughout the system and data life cycles

 - Detailed examination of the data life cycle